buda-base/editserv/Editing_Service_Use_Cases.md

 Not mentioned until now is that the requests from EC to ES contain authorization and user ID information in the requests.
 This permits ES to validate user permissions and so on and allows to group patch logs by user ID.

-Once the user is provided w/ a list of stashed patches or via some bookmark mechanism, etc then EC will request the patch log, `PatchLogID` from ES:
+Once the user is provided w/ a list of stashed patches or via some bookmark mechanism, etc then EC will request the patch log, `PatchLogID`, from ES:

 ```
     GET http://purl.bdrc.io/sandbox/patchLogID